kienle371999/vrf-simulator/README.md

 ## Build With Opam

-Install opam 2.0+ and then o you go:
+Install opam 2.0+ and then off you go:

 ```console
 $ eval $(opam env)